PowerCodersOrg/powercoders.org/site/content/company/_index.md

-      In order to get an impression of our program and meet our candidates (without oligation), take part in one of our career days.
+      In order to get an impression of our program and meet our candidates (without oligation), take part in one of our career days:

       <a href="/city/career-day/" class="btn waves-effect waves-light